Chase Anderson sharp as Brewers blank slumping Blue Jays 2-0

 Marcus Stroman (1-1) pitched a complete game for the Blue Jays, allowing seven hits.

+''Stroman was tremendous,'' manager John Gibbons said. ''I don't know how he could have been any better.''

-Josh Donaldson returned to Toronto's lineup as the designated hitter but it did little to spark an offense that has scored just 23 runs.
-Donaldson did not start Tuesday's home opener because of a sore right calf.
+Donaldson returned to Toronto's lineup as the designated hitter but it did little to spark an offense that has scored 23 total runs.
+He did not start Tuesday's home opener because of a sore right calf.

 Anderson retired his first 10 batters before Jose Bautista lined a single to left field.
 Donaldson walked and both runners advanced on a grounder by Kendrys Morales.
 Troy Tulowitzki was intentionally walked to load the bases but Russell Martin struck out swinging, extending his season-opening slump to 0 for 20.

+''I just knew I'd rather face (Martin) than those other guys, the big power bats,'' Anderson said.

 Martin doubled in his next at-bat, avoiding matching Pat Borders' 1991 club mark of 21 hitless at-bats to start a season.
-Martin was left stranded when Steve Pearce flied out to end the inning.
+Martin was stranded when Steve Pearce flied out to end the inning.

 TRAINER'S ROOM